freeliujian/template-setting/README.md

 # template-setting

-a temaplate of setting.json for vscode
+fot the temaplate of setting.json for vscode and tsconfig.json.